Disappearance of measurement-induced phase transition in a quantum spin system for large sizes

-In the next section~\ref{protocol_survival_probability}, we present the measurement protocol.
-In Sections~\ref{bipartite_entanglement} and \ref{generalized_geometric_measure} we present the analysis of bipartite entanglement and generalized geometric measure in small systems.
-Sec.~\ref{recursion_relation} is devoted to the analytic theory, and Sec.~\ref{summary} is devoted to the summary.
+We shall first present the measurement protocol and then the numerical results for the survival probability, bipartite entanglement and generalised geometric measure.
+Then we shall present the analytic results, followed by summary.